1,425 Shares in W.W. Grainger, Inc. (NYSE:GWW) Bought by Fiduciary Group LLC

 Analyst Ratings Changes

 A number of brokerages have issued reports on GWW.
 Morgan Stanley raised their price target on shares of W.W.
 Grainger from $421.00 to $448.00 and gave the stock an “underweight” rating in a report on Monday, August 1st.
+Stephens lifted their target price on shares of W.W.
+Grainger from $565.00 to $600.00 and gave the company an “equal weight” rating in a research note on Monday, August 1st.
+Robert W. Baird lifted their target price on shares of W.W.
+Grainger from $505.00 to $600.00 and gave the company an “outperform” rating in a research note on Monday, August 1st.
 StockNews.com lowered shares of W.W.
 Grainger from a “strong-buy” rating to a “buy” rating in a research note on Thursday, June 16th.
-Robert W. Baird lifted their target price on shares of W.W.
-Grainger from $505.00 to $600.00 and gave the company an “outperform” rating in a research note on Monday, August 1st.
-Stephens lifted their target price on shares of W.W.
-Grainger from $565.00 to $600.00 and gave the company an “equal weight” rating in a research note on Monday, August 1st.
 Finally, Royal Bank of Canada lifted their target price on shares of W.W.
 Grainger from $399.00 to $422.00 and gave the company an “underperform” rating in a research note on Monday, August 1st.
 Three research analysts have rated the stock with a sell rating, two have issued a hold rating and five have assigned a buy rating to the company’s stock.
 According to data from MarketBeat.com, the stock currently has a consensus rating of “Hold” and an average target price of $518.57.

 Insiders Place Their Bets